Questions and Answers

 17. Beyond the 18 month transition period, what will the route to accessing patient data for clients not receiving care in the provider's own system?

-It will be up to the health home provider to connect the disparate information sources, working with a HEAL 10 or HEAL 17 project if available in their area, and to continue to leverage the state's HIE infrastructure.
+It will be up to the health home provider to connect the disparate information sources, and continue to leverage the state's HIE infrastructure.